Complaints about your early childhood education service

 What if I'm not happy with how my complaint is handled or want to make an anonymous complaint?

 You can contact the Ministry of Education directly and discuss your concerns.
 You can remain anonymous when talking to the Ministry if you wish.
-Contact your local Ministry of Education office, or learning support staff.

 The Ministry takes complaints seriously.
 Along with their education and care, the health and safety of every child attending and ECE service or or kōhanga reo is of the highest importance.